 This is a note to those in charge of fundraising money for the GOP.

-1) My ideal woud be that no one from out of state would be able to contribute to a candidate’s campaign fund.
+1) My ideal woud be that no one from out-of-state would be able to contribute to a candidate’s campaign fund.

 But yes, I do contribute to out-of-state campaigns, just to offset CA and NY money.
 And Chinese money.